CLI Reference

 Use this group when a session participates in AGH Network coordination.

-Use this group for daemon health, global event history, and observability views.
+Use this group for global event history and observability views.
+Runtime health moved to `agh status` and `agh doctor`.

 Generate shell completion scripts